digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 2. The PISP uses the information included in the payment credential to initiate a payment at the payers ASPSP (aka the issuer of the payment credential) utilizing an OpenBanking API payment initiation request.
 3. In response, the ASPSP of the payer sends the link to authorize the payment to the PISP.
 4. The PISP forwards the authorization link to the merchant.
-5. The payee forwards the authorization link to the wallet.
-This step might be done as an automatic redirect.
+5. `HTTP 302` The payee forwards the SCA authorization link to the wallet as respone to the presentation of the payment credential.
 6. The wallet follows the authorization link to initiate the SCA.